How to Become an Internet Specialist: Education and Career Roadmap

 Internet specialists provide technical support for clients using web services.
 Job responsibilities may include setting up and maintaining websites, assisting in web design, creating code and selecting delivery formats.
 Internet specialists typically spend many work hours seated in front of computers.

 The amount of education required to become an internet specialist may vary by employer.
 Some positions require a bachelor's degree, while others accept applicants who have completed an associate's degree.
-Regardless of education, most jobs require specialists to have knowledge of scripting languages.
+Regardless of education, most jobs require specialists to have solid knowledge of scripting languages.
 Optional certifications are available.
 The following table describes the core requirements for a career as an internet specialist.

 |Degree Level||Associate's or bachelor's degree *|